What to Do After A Relapse

 Go to A Meeting

 Get to a local meeting immediately.
-Meetings not only offer accountability and support; they can provide a lifeline to logistical support to get back into treatment.
+Meetings offer accountability and support; they can provide a lifeline to logistical support to get back into treatment.
 Lean on other group members to help you get back into a program.
 If it’s hard to get into your old treatment center, contact a nearby facility for an immediate assessment and verification.

 Don’t Beat Yourself Up, Get Yourself Help